QRIS Frequently Asked Questions

 I received a memorandum in the mail from DHR regarding Alabama QRIS and I have questions regarding its information.

 All licensed programs in good standing that did not return the form are automatically enrolled to receive the STAR 1 incentive.
-Programs will receive the incentive for STAR 1 from DHR sometime in October 2021.
+Programs enrolled for STAR 1 will receive the incentive for STAR 1 from DHR sometime in October 2021.
 The amounts will be from the old incentive schedule.
-Programs due for relicensing after October 1, 2021, will receive the new incentive amount for STAR 1 listed on our New Incentive Schedule page: Incentives Please direct other questions regarding incentives and payments to DHR at email@example.com.
+Programs who are due for their annual licensing review or relicensing after October 1, 2021, will receive the new incentive amount for STAR 1 listed on our New Incentive Schedule page: Incentives Please direct other questions regarding incentives and payments to DHR at firstname.lastname@example.org.

 Will I receive signage or certificates for a STAR 1 rating?